Top UK University and Oxbridge Admissions Tests

 How can I schedule tutoring sessions for Oxbridge aptitude tests?

-Once we have discussed your particular requirements, we will recommend an Oxbridge admissions test tutor to support.
+Once we have discussed your specific requirements, we will recommend an Oxbridge admissions test tutor to support you.
 We typically send the full CV of our recommended tutor, detailing their academic record and tuition experience.
-If you are happy to try a first session, we introduce you via email so you can liaise directly.
-Your tutor work with you to arrange a convenient tutoring schedule based on your needs and preferences.
+If you are happy to try a first session, we will introduce you via email so you can liaise directly.
+Your tutor works with you to arrange a convenient tutoring schedule based on your needs and preferences.